 When I began riding in the late 1960's tall riding boots were not so tall.
 You were lucky if the stock boots available went most of the way up your calves.
 The style was a dress boot that was so baggy around the calf that they had to be held up with a boot garter strap.
 You could easily slide your hand down inside your boot along the side of your leg.
 Thank goodness by the mid-eighties, the "off-the-rack" boots became more form-fitting and field boot with laces in the instep really came into vogue.
 Field boots were easier to get into especially if you have a high instep or long heel.
 The lacing at the ankle allowed your foot at to pass more easily through the narrowest part of the boot.
 The laces were then tightened up for a custom fit.
-Almost all tall boots are now manufactured with a zipper.
+Almost all tall boots are now manufactured with a zipper, like this boot from Tredstep.
 Riders are able to get a better fit through the ankle and no longer have to struggle with getting their boots on and off.
 Learn the 7 steps to a great tall boot fit. ________________________________________________________________________________________________________

-Hope knows that fit matters.
+We know that fit matters.